What Makes a Casino Review Actually Reliable?

 That is not the useful signal by itself.

-A single angry review may be emotional, incomplete, or missing context.
+A single angry review may be emotional, incomplete or missing context.
 Some players complain about bonus outcomes without explaining that bonus rules were involved.
 Others react before the full process is finished.
-Complaint research becomes useful only when the reviewer reads it as pattern analysis rather than background noise.

 Repetition changes the meaning